liminma/pdfChat-Llama2/README.md

 # PDF Chat (Local LLM 🤗)

-This is a quick demo of showing how to create an LLM-powered document Q&A application using LangChain and open-source LLMs.
+This is a quick demo of showing how to create an LLM-powered PDF Q&A application using LangChain and open-source LLMs.
 It uses [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) for embedding, and [bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) for text summarization.

+&nbsp;

 [demo.webm](https://github.com/liminma/pdfChat/assets/47096483/2b1e5942-4bec-47a2-90a0-7fa75163cb1f)

+&nbsp;

 ## Implementaion
 - PDF ingestion and chunking.
   - use `PyMuPDF` to extract texts from PDF file.
   - chunking is done based on the unit of paragraph.
-    - filter out paragraphs that are shorter than certain number of characters (default to 10 chars).
+    - filter out paragraphs with length shorter than certain number of characters (default to 10 chars).
-    - metadata of page number and bounding box of the paragraph are kept for highlighting the paragraph.
+    - metadata: page number and bounding box of the paragraph.
+      - use bounding box to highlight the paragraph.
 - use Chroma as the embedding database.
 - similarity search results are passed to LLM for summarization.